Gaussianization and eigenvalue statistics for random quantum channels (III): Unitary and Gaussian graphical calculi

-where $\S_p(t) = \{\alpha \in \S_n \, | \, t = t \circ \alpha\}$.
-Every permutation $\alpha \in \S_p(t)$ leaves the level sets of $t$ invariant, and it induces on each set $t^{-1}(j)$ a permutation $\alpha_j$ ($j = 1, \ldots, s$). \end{proposition} \begin{proof} We consider the diagram $\D$ corresponding to the left hand side of equation (\ref{eq:moments_Wishart}).
-It contains $n$ Wishart boxes from the set $\{W_1, \ldots, W_s\}$ which are wired according to the permutation $\sigma$ (see Figure \ref{fig:prod_Wishart_bryc}).
+\begin{pf} We consider the diagram $\D$ corresponding to the left-hand side of equation~(\ref{eq:moments_Wishart}).
+It contains $n$ Wishart boxes from the set $\{W_1, \ldots, W_s\}$ which are wired according to the permutation $\sigma$ (see Figure~\ref{fig:prod_Wishart_bryc}).
 Computing the expectation of the diagram $\D$ is rather straightforward using our graphical calculus.
-Since we are dealing with $s$ independent Gaussian matrices $G_1, \ldots, G_s$ (recall that $W_j = G_j G_j^*$) one needs to apply Theorem \ref{thm:Wick_diag} $s$ times, once for each Gaussian matrix $G_j$.
-Each box $G_j$ appears $|t^{-1}(j)|$ number of times and, using Theorem \ref{thm:Wick_diag}, we get
+Since we are dealing with $s$ independent Gaussian matrices $G_1, \ldots, G_s$ (recall that $W_j = G_j G_j^*$), we need to apply Theorem~\ref{thm:Wick_diag} $s$ times, once for each Gaussian matrix $G_j$.
+Each box $G_j$ appears $|t^{-1}(j)|$ times and, using Theorem~\ref{thm:Wick_diag}, we get

-where each permutation $\alpha_j \in \S_{|t^{-1}(j)|}$ encodes the removal procedure for the $G_j$ boxes.
+where each permutation $\alpha_j \in\S_{|t^{-1}(j)|}$ encodes the removal procedure for the $G_j$ boxes.

-Diagrams obtained after the successive removal procedures $\D_{\alpha_1, \ldots, \alpha_s}$ are made of loops of two types: loops associated to the $n$-dimensional space $\C^n$ and loops associated to ``internal spaces'' $\C^{k_j}$.
-In order to count the number of loops of each dimensionality, let us first notice that the set of $s$-tuples of permutations $(\alpha_1, \ldots, \alpha_s)$ is in bijection with the set of permutations $\alpha \in \S_p(t)$ defined in the statement of the theorem.
+Diagrams obtained after the successive removal procedures $\D_{\alpha _1, \ldots, \alpha_s}$ are made of loops of two types: loops associated with the $n$-dimensional space $\C^n$ and loops associated with ``internal spaces'' $\C^{k_j}$.
+In order to count the number of loops of each dimensionality, let us first observe that the set of $s$-tuples of permutations $(\alpha_1, \ldots, \alpha_s)$ is in bijection with the set of permutations $\alpha\in\S_p(t)$ defined in the statement of the theorem.